COM6012/ScalableML/Lab 2 - RDD, DataFrame, ML pipeline, and parallelization.md

 ### Get started

-Firstly, we follow the standard steps as in Task 2 of Lab 1 but with some variations in settings, i.e. to request **1 core** for an interactive shell.
-If the request *could not be scheduled*, try to reduce the number of cores requested.
-We also install `numpy` to our environment for later use.
+Firstly, we follow the standard steps as in Task 2 of Lab 1 but with some variations in settings, i.e. to request **2 cores** for an interactive shell. <!-- If the request *could not be scheduled*, try to reduce the number of cores requested. --> We also install `numpy` to our environment for later use.

 First log into the Stanage cluster